justinyang333/Stock-Prediction-Project/README.md

 ## Project Introduction and Background

-It's very difficult for hedge funds and day traders to outperform the market (i.e. stable index funds) over a long time.
+It's difficult and complex for hedge funds and day traders to increasingly outperform the market (i.e. stable index funds) over a long time.
 Stock market public accessibility is increasing with technologies like Robinhood, TD Ameritrade, Bitwallet, etc becoming more relevant.
 Accurate predictions of the stock market can assist in education and help advise important financial planning and decisions for companies and individuals alike.
+As the use of complex machine learning rises, so does its integration with financial analysis.

 ---

 ## Problem Definition

 Our team seeks to outperform the market (index funds: S&P 500, NASDAQ, etc.).
-We will implement the most recent methods of decision tree day-by-day to determine which stocks to buy or sell, given a principal amount of money, that maximizes profit and minimizes risk.
+We predict the weekly opening price of stocks using a random forest regression, and a regression with XGBoost.
+We are also classifying stocks as successful (increased open price) or not.

 ---